zuplo/docs/docs/articles/environment-variables.md

 - `ZUPLO_ENVIRONMENT_STAGE` - The stage of the environment.
 Values are `production`, `preview`, `working-copy`, and `local`.
 - `ZUPLO_ENVIRONMENT_NAME` - The name of the environment.
 This is a globally unique name for the environment.
-This is the same name that is used in the URL of the environment.
+This is the same name that's used in the URL of the environment.
 For example, `my-project-main-1235.zuplo.app`.
-Setting a custom domain on the environment will not change this value.
+Setting a custom domain on the environment won't change this value.
 - `ZUPLO_ACCOUNT_NAME` - The name of the Zuplo account where the environment is deployed.
 - `ZUPLO_PROJECT_NAME` - The name of the project where the environment is